abdeslam272/microservices-project/README.md

   Communicate with Kafka (for reading messages)
   Write to Cassandra (to save processed data)
 - Data API Service: Should be able to read data from Cassandra.
+-
+## to start the containers:
+docker-compose up -d

+## to start a spark shell with the container processing-service:
+spark-shell --conf spark.jars.ivy=/tmp/.ivy

 ## Check Cassandra: Access the Cassandra container and verify if the event was inserted